hash-crash/Grapher/README.md

 # User Guide: Grapher

+## 0. Work Log
+Excpected working:
+1. Fully editing the graph - moving the vertices, drawing edges, everything
+2. editing the graph in crossing-free mode - it should be impossible to make a crossing.
+3. entering matchings mode if the graph is a perfect matching
+    * click on an edge, all edges with which a flip could be performed are now red, and the clicked edge is green
+    * click on one of the red edges, all other edges go back to black, and green lines are drawn for where the new lines would be drawn
+    * click on one of the green lines, the flip is perfromed
+    * the flip can be undone and re-done via history (ctrl+z or button)
+    * in the matcings mode, only flips can be undone/redone
+4. highlighting of colinear points
+    * it's a toggle, so it needs to be turned off.
+It obstructs visibility for flipping
+5. settings
+    * adjusting the hover/click proximity, colors, and by what factor the coordinates get multiplied
+6. coordinate multiplaction
+    * it's at the bottom of the top part of the toolbar (icon is like small markers pointing diagonally)
+7. re-zoom graph so that it's fully within the canvas

+Expected not working:
+1. other flip types (almost-perfect matchings, triangulations, CFSP, CFST)

 ## 1. Introduction

-* **Purpose:** This is Grapher, an interactive web-app for investigating graph reconfigurations!
+### 1.1 Purpose: This is Grapher, an interactive web-app for investigating graph reconfigurations!
 The primary motivation for this tool is to help us explore graph *reconfigurations* for a few main types of geometric graphs.

 * Configurations are plane drawings of straight line graphs with labeled vertices
 * A reconfiguration step, or a flip, is an exchange of (a bounded number of) edges
-* **Supported Graph Types for reconfiguration:**
+### 1.2 Supported Graph Types for reconfiguration:
 * Perfect Pairings / Matchings
 * Almost-Perfect Pairings / Matchings
 * Crossing-Free Spanning Trees
 * Crossing-Free Spanning Paths
 * Triangulations
-* **Target Audience:** Researchers, students, and anyone interested in exploring the structural properties and transformations of these specific graph classes.
+### 1.3 Target Audience: Researchers, students, and anyone interested in exploring the structural properties and transformations of these specific graph classes.

 ## 2. Getting Started